County Galway Ireland · Co. Galway · Ballyconneely Save · Share

 The Derrygimlagh loop in fog

-The bog is flat and the loops can be hard to follow when the mist comes in.
-Go on a clear day so you can see the cairn and the lie of the land.
+The bog is flat and the path can be hard to read when the mist comes down - which is also the weather that fooled Alcock and Brown.
+Go on a clear day so you actually see the cairn and the Marconi ruins.

 +